citris-ucmerced/citris/upcoming-events/README.txt

+TO ARCHIVE EVENTS:

+Move .html from "upcoming-events/" to "events" folder

+Move reference of event from "upcoming-events/items.txt" to "events/items.txt"

+Optional: Remove any links for registration/time specific information

 TO ADD EVENTS:

 Make a new HTML file in this folder with the name of the URL of the article you are writing.